ariez-xyz/LuaBox/README.md

 ![Screenshot](screenshot.png)

 This was a just-for-fun weekend project; I've never written any code for Microsoft platforms nor much C++ before, so the code is basically a mess.
-However it hacking around in Lua's source code to make it work inside UWP was a decent bit of fun.
+However hacking around in Lua's source code to make it work inside UWP was a decent bit of fun.

+## To Do

+* Extend the Lua library with some UWP functionality
+	* Text-to-speech (for example, `uwp.say("Hi!")`)
+* Up arrow to browse command history